Orthopedic Disability Sales Tax Rebate

 If you purchased the vehicle on or after January 1, 2025, you may also be eligible for a a rebate of parish sales taxes.
 Contact your local taxing authority for more information.

-To get the rebate, submit Form R-1114 Orthopedic Disability Sales Tax Rebate Claim along with the required documentation.
+To request the rebate, submit Form R-1114 Orthopedic Disability Sales Tax Rebate Claim after reviewing the required documentation.
+Please submit your rebate request form and required documentation via email to [email protected]

 Updated October 08, 2025